-To avoid or mitigate the dangerous threat of addiction that this drug poses, it is imperative that you seek help immediately if you find yourself wanting to try this drug or already taking/abusing this life-threatening drug.
-Additionally, learning what the short and long term effects that crack cocaine can have on you may deter you from trying the drug in the first place.
+To avoid or mitigate the dangerous threat of addiction that this drug poses, you must seek help immediately if you find yourself wanting to try this drug or already taking/abusing this life-threatening drug.
+Additionally, learning the short and long-term effects that crack cocaine can have on you may deter you from trying the drug in the first place.

-Crack causes a very intense, short-term high immediately after use which is then followed by the extreme opposite- feelings of severe depression, edginess, and a craving for more of the drug.
-Because of this, many people that turn to this drug may be trying to avoid the extreme withdrawal symptoms experienced after the drug’s effects subside.
-Furthermore, users that abuse this drug often don’t eat or sleep well and can experience an increased heart rate, muscle spasms, convulsions, paranoia, and feelings of anger, hostility and anxiousness.
+Crack causes a very intense, short-term high immediately after use, followed by the extreme opposite- feelings of severe depression, edginess, and a craving for more of the drug.
+Because of this, many people who turn to this drug may try to avoid the extreme withdrawal symptoms experienced after the effects subside.
+Furthermore, users who abuse this drug often don’t eat or sleep well and can experience increased heart rate, muscle spasms, convulsions, paranoia, anger, hostility, and anxiousness.

-Regardless of the amount or frequency that this drug is used, crack cocaine increases the user’s risk of having a heart attack, stroke, seizure, or respiratory failure.
+Regardless of the amount or frequency of this drug, crack cocaine increases the user’s risk of having a heart attack, stroke, seizure, or respiratory failure.
 Each of these effects can result in sudden death for the user.
 Other short-term effects of crack cocaine include:

 - Increased heart rate, blood pressure, and body temperature